dLCV Board Members

 Greg has a passion for using his skills and energies towards connecting people to resources and putting his expertise to work.
 Greg founded Peanuts and Crackerjacks while a student at the University of Virginia, which tutors low-income Charlottesville elementary school kids and takes them to UVA baseball games as a reward.
 Greg has also volunteered with reading programs for New York City public schools and coached high school mock trial teams from the Bronx.

-Greg joined the Board to help advocate for those with disabilities and assist Stacy Ruble in applying for grants in addition to his role Greg is also a member of the Board of Young Professionals of Greater Richmond SCAN (Stop Child Abuse Now).
+Greg joined the Board to help advocate for those with disabilities and assist Stacy Ruble in applying for grants.
+In addition to this role, Greg is also a member of the Board of Young Professionals of Greater Richmond SCAN (Stop Child Abuse Now).

 Greg earned his B.A. in English from the University of Virginia in 2009 and his J.D. from the Washington and Lee University School of Law in 2014.